 5. Number of gullies and erosion associated with gullies: do not occur on this site.
+6. Extent of wind scoured, blowouts and/or depositional areas: usually not present due to coarse textured, gravelly so surface.
 7. Amount of litter movement (describe size and distance expected to travel): fine litter in the interspaces may move up to 3 feet following a significant run-off event.
-Coarse litter generally does not move.
-8. Soil surface (top few mm) resistance to erosion (stability values are averages - most sites will show a range of values): Values should range from 4 to 6 but needs to be tested. Э. Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): the A or A1 horizon is typically 6-15 inches thick.
-Structure ranges from weak think platy to strong thick platy.
-Soil organic matter (SOM) ranges from 1 to 5 percent. ).
+It generally moves onto terracettes.
+Coarse litter generally does not move except on the steeper slopes.
+Litter is also moved mechanically by hoof/ foot traffic 8.
+Soil surface (top few mm) resistance to erosion (stability values are averages - most sites will show a range of values): Values should range from 4 to 6 but needs to be tested 9.
+Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): the A or A1 horizon is typically inches thick.
+Structure is Soil organic matter (SOM) ranges from 2 to 5 percent 10.
 Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: bunchgrasses, especially deep-rooted perennials, slow run-off and increase infiltration.
-Tall shrubs intercept raindrops and increase infiltration.
-Tall shrubs accumulate snow in the interspaces. ١.
-Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): not present.
-2. Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to): Dominant: cool season deep-rooted perennial bunchgrasses.
-Sub-dominant: tall shrubs>perennial forbs>shallow rooted bunchgrasses.
-Other: Additional: 3.
-Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): foothills sagebrush and antelope bitterbrush will become decadent in the absence of fire and ungulate grazing.
+Tall shrubs accumulate snow in the interspaces.
+11. Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): not present.
+12. Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to): Dominant: cool season deep rooted perennial bunchgrasses Sub-dominant: tall shrubs = perennial forbs>shallow rooted bunchgrasses Other: Additional: 13.
+Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): foothills sagebrush and bitterbrush will become decadent in the absence of fire and ungulate grazing.
 Grass and forb mortality will occur as tall shrubs increase.
-4. Average percent litter cover (%) and depth (in): additional litter cover data is needed but is expected to be 25-35 percent to a depth of 0.2 inches.
-Under mature shrubs litter is >0.5 inches deep and is 90-100 percent ground cover.
-5. Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): is 1700 pounds per acre (1888 kilograms per hectare) in a year with normal temperatures and precipitation Perennial grasses produce 60-70 percent of the total production, forbs 10-20 percent and shrubs 15-25 percent.
-6. Potential invasive (including noxious) species (native and non-native).
-List species which BOTH characterize degraded states and have the potential to become a dominant or co-dominant species on the ecological site if their future establishment and growth is not actively controlled by management interventions.
+Some grasses and forbs are susceptible to hoof/ foot traffic 14.
+Average percent litter cover (%) and depth (in): additional litter cover data is needed but is expected to be 5-10 percent to a depth of <0.1 inches.
+Under mature shrubs litter is >0.5 inches deep and is 90-100 percent ground cover

+15. Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual- production): is 1000 pounds per acre (1120 kilograms per hectare) in a year with normal temperatures and precipitation.
+Perennial grasses produce 55-65 percent of the total production, forbs 10-20 percent and shrubs 10-20 percent 16.
+Potential invasive (including noxious) species (native and non-native).
+List species which BOTH characterize degraded states and have the potential to become a dominant or co-dominant species on the ecological site if

+- degraded states and have the potential to become a dominant or co-dominant species on the ecological site if their future establishment and growth is not actively controlled by management interventions.
 Species that become dominant for only one to several years (e.g., short-term response to drought or wildfire) are not invasive plants.
-Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: include cheatgrass, bulbous bluegrass, whitetop, rush skeletonweed, leafy spurge, musk, Canadian and scotch thistle and diffuse and spotted knapweed.
-17. Perennial plant reproductive capability: all functional groups have the potential to reproduce in most years.
+Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: include cheatgrass, leafy spurge, dalmatian toadflax, bulbous bluegrass, rush skeletonweed, musk and scotch thistle, and diffuse, Russian, and spotted knapweed - 17.
+Perennial plant reproductive capability: all functional groups have the potential to reproduce in most years.
+Seedling establishment is limited by coarse textured surface soils